CyberSecuriTim/osTicket-post-install-config/README.md

      - Name your new agent whatever you would like
      - Assign an email address with a recognized domain name
      - Assign a username and manually set a password.
-     - NOTE: Leave the "Admininistrator" field unchecked this time
+     - NOTE: Leave the "Administrator" field unchecked this time
-       - We do not want to get too trigger happy with provisioning Admin permissions...the principle of least privilege is a cornerstone of cybersecurity best practices for good reason.
+       - We do not want to get too trigger-happy with provisioning Admin permissions...the principle of least privilege is a cornerstone of cybersecurity best practices for good reason.

 ![image](https://github.com/user-attachments/assets/fd81ec14-6f26-4237-b1d1-bc2fff9fa936)